lyderX05/terraform_cluster/README.md

 # Terraform Azure/AWS/Alibaba Customizable Module

-This module allow to verify the resource exits if, yes so nothing is created otherwise create the resource.
+This module allow to verify the resource exits if yes so nothing is created otherwise create the resource.

 Prerequistes:
 - Need to azure cli install in terraform execution server (For Azure Cloud)